iansealy/webdev-curriculum/en-GB/03 Missing Cat Website/03 Missing Cat Website.md

 </html>
 ```

-#Step 2: { .activity}
+#Step 2: { .activity .new-page}

 We also need a picture of Felix, so people know what to look for.
 We’ve previously learned how to put in an image that’s already hosted somewhere on the internet, but this time we are going to use an image on our computer.
 We need to put the image **felix.jpg** in the same folder as our `index.html`, the folder you named **Felix**.
+You can download `felix.jpg` from [www.highovercodeclub.org.uk/htmlcss/week4/files/](http://www.highovercodeclub.org.uk/htmlcss/week4/files/).

 + Now, write the `<img>` tag like you would normally, but in the src attribute, instead of writing a URL we just write `felix.jpg`.
 And don’t forget to put in an alt attribute!